erikari/spine-scripts/illustrator/README.md

 # Illustrator to Spine

-This script supports the latest version of Illustrator CC and all older versions of Photoshop back to CS2.
+This script supports the latest version of Illustrator CC and all older versions of Illustrator back to CS2.

 Please note that Adobe has made [CS2 available for download](https://helpx.adobe.com/creative-suite/kb/cs2-product-downloads.html?promoid=19SCDRQK), though they ask that only those who legitimately purchased CS2 use it.